enrferaba/Machine-Learning_pythonB1/trabajo_step_by_step.md

 df_zoo.head()
 ```

-`print(df_zoo.shape)` confirms the usual `(101, 18)` shape, and `head()` shows
-animals like *aardvark* and *antelope* with binary features, so the CSV parsed
+`print(df_zoo.shape)` shows `(101, 18)`, which matches the dataset description.
+The table preview lists animals like aardvark and antelope with 0/1 features, so the file loaded correctly.
-correctly.

-### Step 1.3 — Basic descriptive statistics
+### Step 1.3 — Describe the columns to see the ranges

 ```python
 df_zoo.describe().T
 ```

-The table reminds me why scaling is necessary: almost every column is 0/1, but
-`legs` ranges up to 8.
-Without scaling, `legs` would dominate the distance
-computation.
+The `legs` column ranges from 0 to 8, while most other values are 0 or 1.
+That is why we must scale the features before running K-Means.

-### Step 1.4 — Separate features, scale them, and keep the ground truth labels
+### Step 1.4 — Separate features, keep the labels, and scale

 ```python
 feature_cols = [c for c in df_zoo.columns if c not in {"animal_name", "type"}]